- A common myth about cats

 Also, if a cat suffers physical insecurity or difficulty during labor, she might get too stressed or vigilant.

-Such a hyper-vigilance and confusion can hinder the cat from feeding her newborn well.
-The nervousness of a newly assigned motherhood can be assumed as desertion by the cat.
+Such hyper-vigilance and confusion can hinder the cat from feeding her newborn well.

-The myth of a cat killing her children for they were touched by a human, sounds too heartless to believe.
+The myth of a mother cat killing her kittens when a human touches the kittens sounds too heartless to believe.

 As manifested by professional feline caretakers and other events, a cat would never kill her kittens for being touched by a human.

 Like all other species, a mother cat loves her young ones and would do anything to keep them safe.

 If you find little kittens wailing around, check if they are nursed well by their mother.
 Or call on your local rescue shelter or the nearest veterinarian.

 Also, if you find a mother cat struggling with labor or nourishing her young ones, offer her generous compassion and care.

 Kittens are loved by their mothers, just like humans love their children.